Book a free survey

 How Bright Can Help

-Bright Hygiene has been delivering TR19-compliant extract cleaning for nearly 50 years.
-We provide full system cleaning from canopy to discharge, photographic reports documenting the condition before and after, risk-based scheduling recommendations, and ongoing support with compliance documentation.
+Bright Hygiene has been delivering TR19-compliant grease ventilation cleaning for nearly 30 years.
+We provide full system cleaning from canopy to exhaust with photographic reports documenting the condition before and after, risk-based scheduling recommendations, and ongoing support with compliance documentation.

-If you manage commercial kitchens and want to make sure your extract systems are properly maintained, get in touch for a free, no-obligation survey.
+If you manage commercial kitchens and want to make sure your extract systems are properly maintained, do get in touch for no-obligation site survey.

 How Often Should Commercial Kitchen Extract Systems Be Cleaned?